School Science Lessons

 12.0 Varieties of Cocoa

-See diagram 55.12: Three groups of cocoa varieties:
+See diagram 55.12: Cocoa varieties: Criollo,

 1. Plant only the best varieties of cocoa.
-Most of the common cocoa varieties

 there are many cocoa varieties.

 2. The Criollo cocoas have yellow or red ripe pods and the pods have

 deep grooves on the outside and the surface of the pods is

 The ends of the pods are pointed.

 These cocoas have a much better taste than other cocoas, but are not

 3. Forastero cocoas are the most common.

-The pods are not as deeply grooved

-yellow, and the wall of the pod is very thick
+The ripe pods are green or yellow, and the wall of the pod is very thick

 The two groups of Forastero cocoas are the Amelonado cocoas with yellow

 pods with flat seeds that have deep purple seed leaves

 inside and the Trinitario cocoas, probably crosses between Criollo and

 4. The best varieties to grow are the Amelonado cocoas because they are